linode/docs/docs/databases/mysql/connect-metabase-with-mysql-for-data-exploration.md

         wget http://downloads.metabase.com/v0.28.1/metabase.jar

-2. Move this into `/var` so that it can start on reboot:
+2. Move the file into `/var` so that it can start on reboot:

         sudo mv metabase.jar /var/metabase.jar